Leadership Mentoring: Leaders To Success

 Developing A Company Mentoring Culture

 Creating and fostering a mentoring business culture starts with leaders recognising the importance and value of mentoring.
+This starts with themselves and those around them.
 Mentoring is not a ‘tell’ culture’ from the top.
 It is a shared culture where everyone pulls together in shaping and forming a mentoring culture.

 The true value of mentoring requires a cultural approach to work.
 A mentoring culture requires both mentee and mentor to work together to develop shared mentoring skills, as summarised below.
 Without the right mentoring environment then these skills will not support a sustainable mentoring culture.